bopang95/IOS-project/README.md

     Some defeats : I just run the game on simulator, mainly on iphone 6s plus.
 And the author is remained as Apple, because I think there is no need to change authorID.
 This is a simple project, just for learning ios.

+    If there is any problem, please contact me.
+    Mail 386811796@qq.com